 Welcome to Food Waste Stories!

-The section Tips and tricks is devoted to fun and useful strategies to reduce food waste at home.
-Some of them have changed my life, and hopefully will inspire new ways of thinking about the food we normally discard.
+The Fun section is devoted to easy strategies and recipes for reducing food waste at home.
+Some of them have changed my life, and hopefully will inspire new ways of using and appreciating our food.

 To discover how food waste is talked about in books, art, magazines, exhibitions and more, head to Explore.
 There are so many great people playing with the idea of ‘food waste’, and questioning new ways of dealing with the material we usually throw away.

 If you are interested in diving into more technical and broader food waste issues, head to Research.
 Here you can get stuck into waste theory and longer essays, including What is food waste?, and learn about how we can change the food system itself.

 Everyone has a story to tell – whether it is about food waste in different countries, how love can affect waste, and why mental health can make waste so difficult to avoid.
 Delve into others’ food waste experiences, solutions and surprising habits in Your stories and share your own.
 Each story is accompanied by a bespoke illustration by resident artist Erin Chapman.

 My own story began when interviewing people about their food waste practices for my masters’ thesis.
 I learned that everyone wastes food, but no two people agree on what ‘waste’ is, and it is not just the individual who is responsible.
 Our social norms, our material possessions, and the systems around us all have a part to play.
 I am about to start a PhD to continue this research journey.
 So please follow and stay tuned!